phyohtetarkar/marketplace-backend/README.md

 ## Setup

-<b>This project use Firebase auth as authentication layer.
-So, you first need to setup firebase auth and manually create one owner account.</b>
+**This project use Firebase auth as authentication layer.
+So, you first need to setup firebase auth and manually create one owner account.**

 I use extra YML config files for different active profiles (e.g, dev, staging, prod).
-Here is example config for env.development.yml
+Here is example config for `env.development.yml` inside `/marketplace-application/src/main/resources/`

 > [!NOTE]
 > <b>super-user</b> config is required for owner account initialization.